Ysaias Zamudio

-Ysaias Zamudio (born May 10, 1969) is a former professional boxer from Mexicali, Mexico who resides in Blythe, California.
+Ysaias Zamudio (born May 10, 1969) is a former professional boxer from Mexicali, Mexico, who resides in Blythe, California, United States.
 His ring nickname is "Kid Showtime".

 Professional boxing career

 Zamudio made his professional boxing debut on August 13, 1987, defeating Jerome Wilson, 1-2 coming in, at the Great Western Forum in Inglewood, California, by a four round unanimous decision as part of the Paul Banke-Jesus Poll fight's undercard.
 Less than a week later, he returned to the ring in San Diego, defeating Jose Hernandez at the Cortez Hotel on August 19 by first round knockout.
 This fight was significant because it was Zamudio's first knockout win as a professional.

 After three more wins, Zamudio faced Jose Robles in Mexicali on March 4, 1988, beating Robles by a second round knockout.
 This fight marked the first of six in a row held in Mexico for Zamudio, which included his first defeat as a professional, a ninth round disqualification defeat to the far more experienced, future world champion German Torres (56-10-3 coming in) on August 4 at the Plaza de Toros Calafia as part of the first Jorge Paez-Calvin Grove world title fight's undercard.